AuntMayBro/Hostel/README.md

 ﻿
 # 🏨 Hostel Management System – Backend API

 This project provides a RESTful API for managing a hostel system, built with **Django Rest Framework** and **JWT Authentication**.

-It includes:
+## ✅ Features

-✅ User Registration, Authentication, Password Management
+- User Registration, Authentication, and Password Management
-👨‍🎓 Director Registration and Management
+- 👨‍🎓 Director Registration and Institute Management
-🔒 Role-based Permissions (Pluggable for Hostel Managers, Students, Admins)
+- 🔒 Role-based Permissions (Pluggable for Hostel Managers, Students, Admins)

 ---